So what is a Class C RV business about? Time to deep dive!

 The retail price of a new Class C can vary widely (as can quality).

 They can range from around $80,000 for a no-frills, no luxury budget rig to about $140,000 for a nicely equipped (and hopefully higher quality) RV.
 A wide variety of options can make the price go up quickly.

 Mercedes Class C RV offerings will tend to be on the upper end of the price range as the bare chassis is more expensive than the Ford offerings, so the price will be higher.

 A Super C RV will be considerably more, with prices ranging from $200,000 to $700,000.

 This type of Class C motorhome tends to be downright pricey!

-Class C motorhomes are worth looking at if you want a drivable (has it's own powertrain) RV in a compact to medium sized rig.
+Class C motorhomes are worth considering if you want a drivable RV in a compact to medium sized rig.
 They are great choices for couples or smaller families to head out to the local campground, or take off on a cross-country vacation.

-A type C motorhome has all the benefits of a larger motorhome, but in a smaller, more maneuverable package.
-This makes the trip easier on the driver, and opens up more destinations the RV can reach.
+A type C motorhome has all the benefits of a larger motorhome but in a smaller, more maneuverable package.
+This makes the trip easier on the driver, and opens up more reachable destinations.

 If you like the bigger rigs, a Super C motorhome might fit the bill, especially if you are looking for something that has the space of a large motorhome, but has the classic Class C look.